chocolatey/boxstarter.org/input/vmintegration.md

 #### Have you lost your domain trust relationship?

 In a domain environment, it is possible that over time a VM may lose its trust relationship with the Domain Controller especially if you revert to a snapshot that has an expired machine password.
 When this happens things stop authenticating correctly and often remote communication sessions are denied.
 It is not always obvious that this is the problem.
-Usually you can tell by examining the Network Adapter on the VM and it states that it is Unauthenticated.
+Usually you can tell by examining the Network Adapter on the VM, and it states that it is Unauthenticated.
 The most reliable fix for this is to unjoin the domain and then rejoin.